top of page

 Can I use your video content in my own social media content?

 It depends.
-For Facebook and Snapchat I have licensed this right to a third party.
+For Facebook I have licensed this right to a third party.
 For other platforms, you are free to use my vertical video content that exists on YouTube, Instagram, or TikTok so long as you use no more than 90 seconds of total footage, and you credit and tag @brickbending on your content.
-Wide format video content (as seen on my YouTube channel) may not be used without a licensing agreement (of which I signed several).
+Wide format, long form video content (as seen on my YouTube channel) may not be used without a licensing agreement.
 Reach out to info@brickbending.com if you are interested in discussing licensing.

 bottom of page